broly/HaloNet-public/README.md

 In this release used is only Unreal Engine 4.
 And most features can be also used via blueprints

+See screenshots for view general coding features

-Contact me if you want to watch private repository with code metrickxxx@gmail.com
+Contact me if you want to watch private repository with core code metrickxxx@gmail.com